 - It is expected that regular faculty will serve as the university supervisor/coach if at all possible.
 All university coaches/supervisors are paid on a per credit hour basis. - Credits assigned to practica/internships should be appropriate for the workload required for the student and faculty member. - To count as a 3-credit course load, each practicum/internship generates a minimum of 30 credits and meets best practice criteria.
 The typical internship has 10 students who have each registered for 3 credits. - Regular faculty (or counseling staff) may only serve as practicum/internship supervisors/coaches, not as assistant supervisors/coaches.
 That is, they will be responsible for supervising/coaching a minimum of 30 credits in order to be credited for teaching a 3-credit course as well as teaching the seminar affiliated with the course.
 In professional development schools, the load needs to be a minimum of 90 credits in order to earn credit for three 3-credit courses.
 Regular faculty will take a full load of students prior to a lecturer.
 (See exception in next item below.)
 For example, if 16 students register for internship and the load that constitutes that practicum or internship is 10, the regular faculty must take 10 students rather than share the 16 students equally with a part time instructor.
-If a student in the regular faculty member's load drops after the semester begins, s/he will take one of the part time faculty's students to add to his/her load and the part time faculty member's load and payment will be adjusted accordingly. - University supervisors/coaches who are coordinating the same-semester work of two or more other supervisor/coaches or assistant supervisors/coaches may request a reduced supervision/coaching load (1-2 student reduction), depending on the coordination requirements with advanced approval from the designated Associate Dean in order to coordinate the practicum/internship work of assistant supervisors/coaches and to assist assistant supervisors/coaches with difficult situations. - All those serving as University assistant supervisors/coaches must be listed on SIS in order to be paid.
+If a student in the regular faculty's students to add to his/her load and the part time faculty member's load and payment will be adjusted accordingly. - University supervisors/coaches who are coordinating the same-semester work of two or more other supervisor/coaches or assistant supervisors/coaches may request a reduced supervision/coaching load (1-2 student reduction), depending on the coordination requirements with advanced approval from the designated Associate Dean in order to coordinate the practicum/internship work of assistant supervisors/coaches and to assist assistant supervisors/coaches with difficult situations. - All those serving as University assistant supervisors/coaches must be listed on SIS in order to be paid.
 The Scheduling and Curriculum Manager assists with this process. - When a group of registered students are producing less than 30 credits, lecturers may be paid on a percentage (of 30 credits) of lecturer pay to serve as assistant supervisors/coaches.
 For example, if the lecturer is assigned to work with 5 students, each of whom is registered for 3 credits, the assistant supervisor/coach will be paid 50% of the current lecturer pay rate for a 3 credit course. - University assistant supervisors/coaches are paid for practicum and internship as determined by the School of Education; faculty may not decide on a different payment.
 If there is a problem with the standard payment, it should be brought to the attention of the Deans for resolution.
 This will ensure that pay issues are resolved in ways that remain equitable across all programs and part time faculty.

-CPE - Partnership Coordination Compensation Guidelines Background

-When SEHD faculty partner with school districts or agencies on major CPE professional development initiatives to provide certificate, endorsement or degree programs in a district, they may qualify for a partnership coordination stipend if 1) the initiative has the financial capacity to produce funds to cover a stipend, and 2) the faculty member's service is significantly beyond normal expectations.
+CPE - Partnership Coordination Compensation Guidelines Background initiatives to provide certificate, endorsement or degree programs in a district, they may qualify for a partnership coordination stipend if 1) the initiative has the financial capacity to produce funds to cover a stipend, and 2) the faculty member's service is significantly beyond normal expectations.
 Compensation is considered only for extraordinary work involving a comprehensive certificate, endorsement or degree program that involves an on-going continuing partnership.
 Because coordination needs are typically greater at the beginning of a partnership, stipends may vary as the work requirements change in ongoing partnerships.